 - NJDOT Municipal Aid, 2020 - Application was filed to resurface Alexander Avenue from the Turnpike to Route 23.
 Anticipate notification of award, if successful, by the end of 2019.

 Please feel free to contact the Engineering office during regular business hours if you have any questions, comments, or require additional information.

 The high water inundating the Dog Park has receded.
 The Township is considering the cost to repair the current facility.
 Considering the probability of groundwater rise in the future, alternate locations are being evaluated to relocate the facility.

 Resident Groundwater Bulletin

 Recent dry weather patterns supported groundwater levels returning to near normal levels.
 Please note the area remains susceptible to rising water levels depending on fall weather patterns.

 Sump Pump Systems

-However, the homeowner is responsible to keep sidewalks and roads free of ice.
-Additional information regarding groundwater and sump systems is available on the resident letter by clicking the sump icon below.
+Please note individual homeowners are responsible to keep sidewalks and roads free of ice created by sump discharge.
+Additional information regarding groundwater and sump systems is available by clicking the sump information link below.

 Additional Groundwater Data